wstiern/ansible-role-drupal/README.md

 Drupal
 ====================

-Installs and configures an instance of Drupal.
+Role for maintaining an installation of Drupal.

 Role Variables
 --------------

-See vars/main.yml for any available variables.
+See defaults for any available variables.

 Dependencies
 -------------
-This role assumes the following roles have been applied to the system already:

   - City-of-Bloomington.linux
   - City-of-Bloomington.apache